-Oregon voters legalized marijuana for recreational use in November 2014, and the law took effect July 1, 2015.
-Medical marijuana has been legal in the state since 1998.
+Oregon voters legalized marijuana for recreational use in November 2014, and medical marijuana has been legal in the state since 1998.

-Public possession of between 1 and 2 ounces of marijuana is a class B violation, punishable by a maximum $650 fine.
+Public possession of between one and two ounces of marijuana is a class B violation, punishable by a maximum $650 fine.

-Public possession of between 2 and 4 ounces of marijuana is a class B misdemeanor, punishable by up to 6 months in jail and fines not exceeding $2,500.
+Public possession of between two and four ounces of marijuana is a class B misdemeanor, punishable by up to six months in jail and fines not exceeding $2,500.

-Public possession of any amount of marijuana exceeding 4 ounces is a class A misdemeanor, and the maximum possible punishment is a year in prison and a fine of up to $6,250.
+Public possession of any amount of marijuana exceeding four ounces is a class A misdemeanor, and the maximum possible punishment is a year in prison and a fine of up to $6,250.

 Marijuana laws in Oregon allow possession of a relatively large amount of cannabis at home.
-It is legal to possess up to 8 ounces on one’s own property.
+It is legal to possess up to eight ounces on one’s own property.

-Possession of 1 – 2 pounds of marijuana is a class B misdemeanor, with a maximum penalty of six months in prison and a fine not exceeding $2,500.
+Possession of between one and two pounds of marijuana is a class B misdemeanor, with a maximum penalty of six months in prison and a fine not exceeding $2,500.

-Possession of more than 2 pounds of marijuana at home is a class A misdemeanor, punishable by a maximum of 1 year in prison and up to $6,250 in fines.
+Possession of more than two pounds of marijuana at home is a class A misdemeanor, punishable by a maximum of one year in prison and up to $6,250 in fines.